haihan-yu/math-for-macro/README.md

 # Mathematical Methods for Macroeconomics: Source Files

-This repository contains source files producing teaching material for a week-long graduate course in mathematical methods for macroeconomics.
+This repository contains source files producing the teaching material for a week-long graduate course in mathematical methods for macroeconomics.
 The teaching material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for EC400 at the [London School of Economics & Political Science](https://www.lse.ac.uk).

 ## Course webpage